A guide to how to explain techniques quickly and clearly.

 Everyone is ready

-You should demonstrate at half pace if possible.
-Players need to see where you are moving or what you are doing.
-They will be copying you.
-But since you are demonstrating, it is something they may not have done before.
-Therefore, you will want them to do it slowly or at least deliberately before increasing the intensity.
+It will nearly always be something they have not done before.
+Therefore, you will want them to do it slowly, or at least deliberately, before increasing the intensity.

 Do the demonstration without commentary.
-Then you can repeat it, perhaps with commentary this time.
-But let players see the flow, action or body shapes.
-If you are moving and talking, it can reduce the effectiveness of the demonstration.
+Then you can repeat it, perhaps with commentary this time – but let players see the flow, action or body shapes.

-You can, at this stage, do two things: Let another player or players repeat what you have done, or let them try it out.
+You can, at this stage, do two things: Let another player, or players, repeat what you have done, or let them try it out.

-Avoid tackling or full-speed contact when you are doing a demonstration.
 If you need to show those skills, use only experienced players.
 If you are using other players in your demonstration, speak to them clearly and directly about their roles.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.